PE and Sport Premium Funding

 Schools Games Mark

-2019-2020 proved another successful year for Woodlands.
-We have achieved the GOLD mark for the third year running.
+2020-2021 proved another successful year for Woodlands.
+We achieved the GOLD mark for the fourth year running.
 Thank you to all the staff and children who have made this possible.

 What is Sports Premium Funding?

 Sports Premium Funding is a Government initiative that aims to enhance and improve the provision of PE and to increase the activity levels of children in primary schools.